 What I love about being an entrepreneur is that I have more time for friends and family.
 This certainly wasn’t the case when I worked a traditional career, and even in the beginning of starting my own business I was working some rather long hours.
 But because of all of that hard work, I’ve finally started enjoying consistent success, so I finally do have more time to spend with my friends and family.
 It really makes for a more enriching life in my opinion, and I wouldn’t want any other sort of career.

 Entrepreneurship is identifying and creating opportunities and providing unique contributions to society.
 It is a way of thinking and progression.
 As a 3rd generation family jeweler, I embraced my passion for entrepreneurship by bringing innovation to an otherwise stale, traditional practice.
 I started an eCommerce venture called Four Mine, a specialty retailer of online engagement rings and wedding bands.
 The vision is simple: to provide consumers an outside-the-box online and offline experience that disrupts industry conventions.
 I set out to pinpoint a major opportunity and add value to consumers so they can make better, more informed decisions.
 As a company, our way of thinking has fully embraced the entrepreneurial mindset.
 The best part about being an entrepreneur is that it gives you a reason to create positive disruption.

-Thanks to Anubh Shah, Four Mine Co LLC!
+Thanks to Anubh Shah, With Clarity!

 26) Solving a Problem